 To ensure injection efficiency, the transverse acceptance of the DR should be larger than five times the injection beam size.
 Table 6.2.2.1 summarizes the main parameters of the DR.

-Table 6.2.2.1: Main Parameters of CEPC Damping Ring (Error! – Explain the numbers in parenthises.)
+Table 6.2.2.1: Main Parameters of CEPC Damping Ring